 There are many parts to a roof, and one of those parts is the underlayment.
 The underlayment is installed under the shingles and adds a layer of protection.
-As a premier roofing company in Kansas City, we are going to discuss the purpose of roofing underlayment and the different types.
+As a premier roofing company in Overland Park, we are going to discuss the purpose of roofing underlayment and the different types.
 This is Roofing Alphabet: U is for Underlayment.

-According to roofing companies in Kansas City, the roofing underlayment plays a significant role in protecting a roof from being exposed to weather such as hail, rain, and wind.
-It is water-resistant and is installed on the roof deck under all of the other materials.
+According to roofing companies in Overland Park, the roofing underlayment plays a significant role in protecting a roof from being exposed to weather such as hail, rain, and wind.
+It is water-resistant and is installed on the roof deck under all of shingles, membrane, and other materials.

 Types of Underlayment

-One of the most common underlayment material used among roofing contractors in Kansas City is black, asphalt-saturated felt.
+One of the most common underlayment material used among roofing contractors in Overland Park is black, asphalt-saturated felt.
 The felt is made of a variety of natural fibers, polyester, and asphalt.
 It is then saturated in asphalt, making it water-resistant.
 The felt paper typically weighs in different categories such as 15 lb. and 30 lb.

 Synthetic underlayment is another prevalent material that the best roofing companies in KC use.
 Synthetic underlayment is also saturated in asphalt and includes fiberglass, making it resistant to tear.
 This material is immune to fungal growth, resistant to UV rays, and doesn’t absorb moisture.

 Rubberized asphalt contains asphalt and rubber polymers and is the more expensive type of roofing underlayment.
 Rubberized asphalt has a unique, sticky backing that gives it a waterproof sealing to protect the roofs deck edge from water.
-Roofing contractors in Kansas City typically install this underlayment around protrusions and valleys of a roof.
+Roofers in Overland Park typically install this underlayment around protrusions and valleys of a roof.

 As you can see, the underlayment is crucial in acting as a moisture barrier and protects the roof from extreme weather and damage.
-If you need roof repair for residential or commercial roofing in Kansas City, MO, contact us at Shamrock Roofing and Construction, where we provide premier roofing in Kansas City.
+If you need roof repair for residential or commercial roofing in Overland Park KS, contact us at Shamrock Roofing and Construction, where we provide premier roofing in Overland Park.